 The following transcript was created by an AI Bot which has yet to learn slang words and decipher Wendy's Texas accent.
 While it is no substitute for watching/listening to the episode, transcripts are handy for a quick scan.
 Enjoy!

-For more information, visit trewmarketing.com.
+For more information, visit our site.
 And now on with our podcast.

-And I know you recently talked about the the research reports to the state of marketing to engineers and just the fact there that sixty two percent of those research responded survey responses so that they complete more than half the buyer's journey online.
+And I know you recently talked about the the research reports to the state of marketing to engineers, and just the fact there that sixty two percent of those research respondedents surveyed said that they complete more than half the buyer's journey online.
 So they're looking for content and they're either going to find your content or they're going to find your competitors content and they're going to use that content to decide who they're going to trust and who can who understands their pain points and who they want to work with.

 And so in a way, the B2B market is the same.
-If you're going to create an ebook about a simulation for engine testing and it's targeted to a test engineer, but it's all about your product or the information's really vague and it's more or less what they've already seen on Wikipedia and a couple articles.
-They're going to go somewhere else in that content that you needed for somebody to build trust in you is actually going to become a detractor.
-And so I just feel very strongly about, you know, marketers are really invested in their writing skills so that the content they're creating is is good.
+If you're going to create an ebook about a simulation for engine testing and it's targeted to a test engineer, but it's all about your product or the information's really vague and it's more or less what they've already seen on Wikipedia and a couple articles, they're going to go somewhere else and that content that you needed for somebody to build trust in you is actually going to become a detractor.
+And so I just feel very strongly about, you know, marketers really investing in their writing skills so that the content they're creating is is good.

-And it sounds like that content needs to be very specific to meeting someone's pain points and light on the promotional aspects of trying to push a particular solution.
-Yes, absolutely.
+Wendy: And it sounds like that content needs to be very specific to meeting someone's pain points and light on the promotional aspects of trying to push a particular solution.